Computer-City-Technologies-Ltd/acer-new/README.md

+# About The Project:

-ACER - a Nuxt project for ComCityBD.
+ACER - a Nuxt project for ComCityBD. <br>
 This is a frontend website.
-This site is using API of 'https://comcitybd.com/' as a backend.
+This site is using API of 'https://comcitybd.com/' as a backend. <br><br><br>

+Last modify: A single product page design with api product show.

 # Used Tools: